 Instagramming Crowds Pack National Parks

-The dark blue, predawn sky was just beginning to brighten over Mesa Arch — a once-hidden gem in Canyonlands National Park southern Utah — as Jonathan Zhang frantically set up his camera and tripod.
+The dark blue, predawn sky was just beginning to brighten over Mesa Arch — a once-hidden gem in Utah's Canyonlands National Park — as Jonathan Zhang frantically set up his camera and tripod.

 The Los Angeles tourist wanted to get the perfect shot of the sun rising over deep, tan canyons and red rock spires, framed by the glowing, orange arch.
 But he had to squeeze through throngs of other photographers and smartphone-wielding tourists to do so, nearly 50 people total.